by Matt Oxley

 Q: Hi Leah!
 Thanks for chatting with us.
 Can you give us a quick introduction to your role at Minted and tell us a little bit about your brand?

 A: I currently act as the Senior Social Media Strategist at Minted, an ecommerce company that brings together independent artists from around the world and leverages their designs to sell.
 These designs are then made into a variety of product types and artists receive commissions.
 Minted fosters an environment where they can learn, gain exposure, and build their businesses.
 See more here.
-We are best known in the wedding space for stationary as well as for Holiday cards, but we also have a large art & decor categories.
+We are best known in the wedding space for stationery as well as for Holiday cards, but we also have a large art & decor categories.

 My role is multifaceted; I focus on the overall social strategy as it relates to content across channels, targeting + boosting, influencers, community management, and measurement.
 I also manage our influencer relationships and various partnerships.
 As a channel owner, I have many stakeholders across the business in each of our categories and it’s my role to help prioritize and message all major business updates, new product launches and campaigns.